top of page

 Course Dates: July - August or June - August

-Harvard Secondary School Online Program's "The Culture of Capitalism" is an intellectually enriching course that delves into the multifaceted and ever-evolving landscape of capitalism.
-This program provides high school students with a unique opportunity to explore the historical, economic, and social dimensions of capitalism, analyzing its impact on societies and cultures worldwide.
-The course navigates through a rich tapestry of topics, from the origins of capitalism to contemporary global economic systems, and scrutinizes the ethical and philosophical aspects of capitalism, often fostering thought-provoking discussions about wealth, inequality, and social justice.
-Harvard's renowned faculty and resources ensure students receive top-quality instruction and access to cutting-edge research and academic material.
-"The Culture of Capitalism" equips students with a nuanced understanding of the complexities surrounding economic systems, fostering critical thinking skills and a deeper appreciation for the interplay between economics and society.
-This course not only prepares students for future studies in economics and related fields but also empowers them to be informed and engaged global citizens in an increasingly interconnected world.
-It reflects Harvard's commitment to offering high-caliber education to ambitious students seeking to broaden their horizons and engage with important issues in the contemporary world.
+Harvard Secondary School Online Program's "The Culture of Capitalism" explores capitalism's historical, economic, and social dimensions, analyzing its impact on societies and cultures worldwide.
+The course covers the origins of capitalism, contemporary global economic systems, and the ethical and philosophical aspects of capitalism, fostering discussions about wealth, inequality, and social justice.
+"The Culture of Capitalism" gives you a nuanced understanding of the complexities of economic systems, encouraging a deeper appreciation for the interplay between economics and society.

 Cost: Free